New Enhancements for Device Hygiene and Access Control

 Access Control Enhancements

 We are also introducing other enhancements to our access control functionality.
 Administrators now have the ability to restrict access to certain applications by specific software platforms and versions with regards to operating systems, browsers, and plugins.
-Learn more about the new controls available in Duo’s Platform Edition.
+Learn more about the new controls available in Duo Access.

-Finally, as we continue to support our rapidly growing enterprise customer base, we are introducing native integration with popular enterprise applications such as Workday, Oracle Access Manager, and CA SiteMinder.
+Finally, as we continue to support our rapidly growing enterprise customer base, we are introducing native integration with popular enterprise applications such as Workday and Oracle Access Manager.
 View a full list of native Duo’s integrations.